yuorb/enthrirhc/README.md

 # Enţrirç

-Enţrirç (New Ithkuil word for "an utility set", pronounced `/enθɾiɾç/`, also written as "enthrirhs") is a tool that aims to make it easier to learn the New Ithkuil.
+Enţrirç (New Ithkuil word for "an utility set", pronounced `/enθɾiɾç/`, also written as "enthrirhc") is a tool that aims to make it easier to learn the New Ithkuil.

 ## Supported Platforms